cloudberrydb/cloudberrydb-site/docs/system-utilities/gpcheckperf.md

 ## Options

--B block_size`**
+**`-B block_size`**

-:   Specifies the block size (in KB or MB) to use for disk I/O test.
+Specifies the block size (in KB or MB) to use for disk I/O test.
 The default is 32KB, which is the same as the Greenplum Database page size.
 The maximum block size is 1 MB.

--d test_directory`**
+**`-d test_directory`**

-:   For the disk I/O test, specifies the file system directory locations to test.
+For the disk I/O test, specifies the file system directory locations to test.
 You must have write access to the test directory on all hosts involved in the performance test.
 You can use the `-d` option multiple times to specify multiple test directories (for example, to test disk I/O of your primary and mirror data directories).

--d temp_directory`**
+**`-d temp_directory`**

-:   For the network and stream tests, specifies a single directory where the test program files will be copied for the duration of the test.
+For the network and stream tests, specifies a single directory where the test program files will be copied for the duration of the test.
 You must have write access to this directory on all hosts involved in the test.

--D (display per-host results)`**
+**`-D (display per-host results)`**

-:   Reports performance results for each host for the disk I/O tests.
+Reports performance results for each host for the disk I/O tests.
 The default is to report results for just the hosts with the minimum and maximum performance, as well as the total and average performance of all hosts.

---duration time`**
+**`--duration time`**

-:   Specifies the duration of the network test in seconds (s), minutes (m), hours (h), or days (d).
+Specifies the duration of the network test in seconds (s), minutes (m), hours (h), or days (d).
 The default is 15 seconds.

--f hostfile_gpcheckperf`**
+**`-f hostfile_gpcheckperf`**

-:   For the disk I/O and stream tests, specifies the name of a file that contains one host name per host that will participate in the performance test.
+For the disk I/O and stream tests, specifies the name of a file that contains one host name per host that will participate in the performance test.
 The host name is required, and you can optionally specify an alternate user name and/or SSH port number per host.
 The syntax of the host file is one host per line as follows:

 ```shell
 [<username>@]<hostname>[:<ssh_port>]
 ```

--f hostfile_gpchecknet`**
+**`-f hostfile_gpchecknet`**

-:   For the network performance test, all entries in the host file must be for host addresses within the same subnet.
+For the network performance test, all entries in the host file must be for host addresses within the same subnet.
 If your segment hosts have multiple network interfaces configured on different subnets, run the network test once for each subnet.
 For example (a host file containing segment host address names for interconnect subnet 1):

 ```shell
 sdw1-1